rust-ml/linfa/algorithms/linfa-clustering/README.md

 **WARNING:** Currently the Approximated DBSCAN implementation is slower than the normal DBSCAN implementation.
 Therefore DBSCAN should always be used over Approximated DBSCAN.

+## BLAS/Lapack backend

+See [this section](../../README.md#blaslapack-backend) to enable an external BLAS/LAPACK backend.

 ## License
 Dual-licensed to be compatible with the Rust project.